stevenapsel/DRL-ContinuousControl/Report.md

 ![In Project 2, train an agent to maintain its position at the target location for as many time steps as possible.](./reacher.gif)

-# Project 1: Continous Control
+# Project 2: Continuous Control

 ### Algorithm